quex-tech/developer-docs/consumer/getting_started.md

 ## Check Your Balance

-After a short waiting period, verify your wallet balance—you should receive freshly minted TVLT tokens, equal in amount to the current TVL of the DyDx protocol!
+Now, verify your wallet balance—you should receive freshly minted TVLT tokens, equal in amount to the current TVL of the DyDx protocol!

 Congratulations!
 You've successfully deployed your first contract that relies on confidential computing proofs to bring off-chain data to your contract.
 In the following sections, we'll provide a detailed explanation of what's happening under the hood of our contracts.
 This will give you insights and ideas for building your own Quex-based smart contracts.